 The Cost of Precision | Pay to Play

-When you're willing to pay more, you can aim for a tighter tolerance.
-It's a direct reflection of the principle, "You get what you pay for."
+When willing to pay more, you can aim for a tighter tolerance.
+This directly reflects the principle that "you get what you pay for."

 So, what exactly are you paying for?
 Let’s look at: